Wimpie-ccc/script.service.bluray_iso_utils/README.md

 --------------------
 This addon is developed with the "default" directory layout of Kodi in mind  [see: "1.1 Simple" for tv shows](http://kodi.wiki/view/Naming_video_files/TV_shows) and [see: "Movies stored in individual folders" for movies](http://kodi.wiki/view/Naming_video_files/Movies)

 You need to add a directory where the bluray iso files are stored.
 This directory NEEDS to be named ".BIUfiles" (in windows name this dir ".BIUfiles.").
+Add in this directory an ".nomedia" file (for windows: ".nomedia.").
 Kodi wil NOT scan these iso files.

 ![alt text](https://raw.githubusercontent.com/Wimpie-ccc/helperfiles/master/TV-file-structure.png)